Voluntary sector (third sector) strategy

 - To improve engagement with local communities across the Constabulary area

-- To tackle anti-social behaviour
+- To address anti-social behaviour

 - To make our policing service visible and accessible at all times